GoogleCloudPlatform/magic-modules/tools/linter/README.md

 ### Property not found
 ```
-gdns ManagedZone labels should exist
+dns ManagedZone labels should exist
 ```
 Each property is tested to see if it exists.
 If a property does not exist, RSpec will print the following message.